DreamBuilding/Jade-Sample-Code/README.md

  - Input dollar amount > 1000000 return bad request.
  - Input dollar amount is null, return 404.
  - Input dollar amount is invalid such as “abc”, return bad request.

+ Updated to provide UI front end code test.
+ Note: The requirements did not display the text from the api call but I have added this to valid the call is functioning as expected.